-- ¶ Then the celebrant and sacred ministers enter the church, and if it is a Sunday, the Aspersion with holy water is done, according to the Ordo. - ¶ Then the celebrant and sacred ministers ascend to the altar.
-Standing at the altar in the centre, bowing, with hands joined upon the altar, the celebrant quietly prays:
+- ¶ Then the celebrant and sacred ministers enter the church, and if it is a Sunday, the Aspersion with holy water is done, according to the Ordo-see below. - ¶ But if the Aspersion is not ordered, the Preparatory Prayers are concluded as given below-see the Conclusion of the Preparatory Prayers Before Liturgy following the Aspersion.